Beth Cobden: Loughborough Lightning

-Cobden re-joined Loughborough Lightning for the 2021 season, after returning from a 3rd ACL rupture, and defeated Team Bath in the grand final to became Super League champions.
-Cobden was named Player of the Season and Player of the Match in the 2021 grand final.
+Durant re-joined Loughborough Lightning for the 2021 season, after returning from a 3rd ACL rupture, and help the team defeat Team Bath in the grand final to become Super League champions.
+Durant was named 2021 Player of the Season and Player of the Match in the grand final.
 In the 2022 season she was unable to play in the final few rounds of the league and the grand final due to an injury to her calf but was still named in the All Star VII as WD.
 In the 2023 Netball Super League season she played WD in the second half of the grand final and became a Super League champion once more.
 She won her fifth super league title and third with Lightning in 2024.
 Lightning made the 2025 Super League grand final but they lost 45-53 to London Pulse to finish runners up.
+In May 2026 Durant announced that she would retire from netball at the end of the season.

 International career

 England

-Cobden made her senior debut for England in 2016 against Australia.
+Durant made her senior debut for England in 2016 against Australia.
 In June 2016 she was given a full-time contract by England Netball.
 She was subsequently a member of the England teams that won gold medals at the 2017 Fast5 Netball World Series and started all seven games in the 2018 Commonwealth Games, helping the Roses win their first gold medal.

-Cobden missed the 2018–19 international season, including the 2019 Netball World Cup because of injuries.
+Durant missed the 2018–19 international season, including the 2019 Netball World Cup because of injuries.

 She has won the Taini Jamison Trophy twice, in 2021 and 2024, the first of which was England’s first series win in New Zealand.
 In 2024 she helped England win their first Netball Nations Cup, starting at WD in the final against South Africa.
 She recorded her 50th cap for England at the England New Zealand test series in November 2025.